Scripting API

 Plugins follow a lifecycle of register, initialize, activate, deactivate, and dispose.
 Dependencies between plugins are resolved automatically with cycle detection.
 All registrations are scoped per-plugin and cleaned up on deactivation.

-// Example: register a plugin
+// Example: register and activate a plugin

 openrv.plugins.register({